mli/new-docs/guide/crash-course/index.rst

 This crash course will give you a quick overview of the core concept of NDArray (manipulating multiple dimensional arrays) and Gluon (create and train neural networks).
-This is a good place to start if you are already familiar with machine Learning or other deep learning frameworks.
+This is a good place to start if you are already familiar with machine learning or other deep learning frameworks.

 .. toctree::
    :maxdepth: 1